 Bring in an additional ADS-B receiver.
 With rapid market penetration of Flarm, a very welcome collision detection coverage in the glieder scene is already achieved.
 However, this is not the case with motor driven vehicles.
 If you want to have motorized targets to be depicted on your moving map, consider an ADS-B receiver on your integration list.
 Integrating a Flarm and an ADS-B receiver is a first example for integrating two sources of data.
 Possibly you need a multiplexer in case your hardware XCSoar runs on, has only one communication port.
-Either purchase a hardware mutliplexer or use Bluetooth functionality.
-Most smartphones come with a Bluetooth built in multiplex functionality.
+Either purchase a hardware multiplexer or use Bluetooth functionality.
+Most smartphones come with a Blue- tooth built in multiplex functionality.
 Another way is to achieve a Power Flarm device, already equipped with a multiplexer for both Flarm and ADS-B data.

-ADS-B stands for Automatic Dependent Surveillance - Broadcast.
+Functionality ADS-B stands for Automatic Dependent Surveillance - Broadcast.
 This radar based system broadcasts position of equipped aircrafts even if they are not pinged by ground primary radar.
 If you plan to use such a device, please plan to do a careful system setup too.
 As long as commercial aircrafts travelling in upper flight levels, you are not interested in, you probably need no information about on your map.
 Also, radar transponders are made as long range systems.
 Simply set up several filterings in your system in order not to crowd your moving map.

-Increased situation awareness support.
+Application Increased situation awareness support.
 However, many pilots judge ADS-B being information overkill as do many representatives of ground control organisations.
 Please take your time when reading discussions on ADS-B usage in gliders before purchasing hardware.
 Technically speaking ADS-B is brilliant as is Flarm.
+XCSoar Tactic Setup Integrate an electronic variometer with your classic System, an eVario.
+Since an eVario is expected to be a second piece of hard- ware to be connected, you might need a data multiplexer for con- necting both, Flarm and eVario to your XCSoar hosting hardware.
+Take your time studying the hardware features of your eVario of interest.
+There are some devices selling, that bring with them a multiplexer for merging GPS and other data from Flarm with their own measurements presented on an output.
+Additionally a voltage converting power supply might be included on that output port, ready for supplying a "data plus power package" for your XCSoar hardware.